Prograda/Skybolt/docs/configuration.md

 * `SKYBOLT_MAX_CORES` sets the maximum number of CPU cores the engine may use.
 If not set, all cores are used.

 ## Third Party Map Data
-By default, the `PlanetEarth` Skybolt entity uses mapbox for albedo and elevation data.
+By default, the [PlanetEarth](Assets/Globe/Entities/PlanetEarth.json) entity uses mapbox for albedo and elevation data.
 To use mapbox, you must acquire an API key from [Mapbox](https://mapbox.com).
 Without an API key, the tiles will not download, the the planet will not render correctly.
 If desired, `PlanetEarth` can be edited to use Bing maps for albedo instead.
 A bing key can be obtained from [Microsoft](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key).

 API keys for third party map sources are stored in the engine settings file `Settings.json`.